brienna/site-directed-mutagenesis-verifier/README.md

 - query sequence (your mutated sequence)
 - reference sequence or its accession number

 This example uses Safari, a query sequence copied from a .seq file, and a reference sequence accession number.
-The query sequence is a segment of the human TRPV1 protein that is supposed to have undergone site-directed mutagenesis, with the amino acid at position 547 mutated from leucine (TTG) to methionine (ATG).
+The query sequence is a segment of the human TRPV1 protein that is supposed to have undergone site-directed mutagenesis with the mutation L547M.

-Steps to obtain the alignment file:
+Instructions:

 ![Steps for obtaining the alignment file](/img/blastn.png)